hacker123as/classkick-vuln-disclosure-2025/README.md

 ---

-## Timeline (select entries & dates)
+## 📅 Timeline (select entries & dates)

-* **Oct 17, 2025** — Initial responsible disclosure email sent to Classkick Security (ticket #109739), attached full report (PDF).
+* **Oct 17, 2025 — 11:26 PM CDT** — Initial responsible disclosure email sent to Classkick Security (ticket #109739), attached full report (PDF).
-* **Oct 20, 2025** — Classkick Support replied: "We are not currently hiring/paying for this externally.
+* **Oct 20, 2025 — 10:43 AM CDT** — Classkick Support replied: *"We are not currently hiring/paying for this externally.
 We are aware of this and are working to improve this.
-We thank you for your feedback." (see `classkickemail.png`).
+We thank you for your feedback."* (see screenshot above).
-* **Oct 22, 2025** — Vulnerability still reproducible according to the author's tests; public notes and files uploaded to this repository for transparency.
+* **Oct 22, 2025** — Vulnerability still reproducible according to the author's tests; documented as a public 0-day disclosure in this repo.

-> I will update this timeline and the repository if Classkick publishes a patch, replies with more details, or if I receive any other meaningful responses.
+> I will update this timeline and the repository if Classkick publishes a patch, replies with more details, or if I receive any other meaningful responses. 🔁

 ---

-## Correspondence / attachments

-Files in this repo include a `correspondence/` folder with redacted email text and screenshots.
-Current public files:
+## 📂 Current public files in this repo

 * `I Cracked Classkick_ My Story.pdf` (report PDF)
 * `classkickemail.png` (support reply screenshot)

-Example filenames to expect in `correspondence/`:

-* `correspondence/2025-10-17-disclosure-email-redacted.txt`
-* `correspondence/2025-10-20-classkick-reply.png`

 ---

-## Responsible disclosure & contact
+## 🔒 Responsible disclosure & contact

 If you are a vendor, security team, or other trusted party and need the technical report, contact me at: